fourstix/Elfos-video/README.md

 Elf/OS Video Programs
 ---------------------
 **vstart** - Start Video
+* Option: -i
 * Allocate the video buffers in high memory, if needed, and set the video flag to true.
 The display can be updated until a *vstop* command is issued.
+* Use the command *vstart -i* to load the video drivers from init.rc.

 **vstop** - Stop Video
 * Option: -u